Lightbox32/PFSense-nrd-list-downloader/README.md

-# PFSense Newly Registered Domains (NRD) Downloader
+# pfSense Newly Registered Domains (NRD) Downloader

 This script downloads and aggregates a list of Newly Registerd Domains (NRD) from WhoisDS.com to create a custom DNSBL blocklist in pfBlockerNG.
 It is based on work by [PeterDaveHello](https://github.com/PeterDaveHello/nrd-list-downloader).